jinkya/javascript-notes/Coercion in JavaScript/readme.md

 var now2 = Date.now(); // "number" 1542365340993

-Hiding abstraction is basically impoving readability of the code.
+Hiding abstraction is basically improving readability of the code.

 #### Implicit Coercion: Strings and numbers